 vxfentsthdw option Description When to use -n Utility uses rsh for communication.
 Use when rsh is used for communication. -r Non-destructive testing.
 Testing of the disks for SCSI-3 persistent reservations occurs in a non-destructive way; that is, there is only testing for reads, not writes.
-May be used with -m, -f, or -g options.
+Can be used with -m, -f, or -g options.
 Use during non-destructive testing.
 See "Performing non-destructive testing on the disks using the -r option" on page 74. -t Testing of the return value of SCSI TEST UNIT (TUR) command under SCSI-3 reservations.
 A warning is printed on failure of TUR testing.
-When you want to perform TUR testing. -d Use DMP devices.
-May be used with -c or -g options.
-By default, the script picks up the DMP paths for disks in the disk group.
+When you want to perform TUR testing. -d Use Dynamic Multi-Pathing (DMP) devices.
+Can be used with -c or -g options.
+By default, the vxfentsthdw script picks up the DMP paths for disks in the disk group.
 If you want the script to use the raw paths for disks in the disk group, use the -w option. -w Use raw devices.
-May be used with -c or -g options.
-With the -w option, the script picks the operating system paths for disks in the disk group By default, the script uses the -c option to pick up the DMP paths for disks in the disk group. -c Utility tests the coordinator disk group prompting for systems and devices, and reporting success or failure.
+Can be used with -c or -g options.
+With the -w option, the vxfentsthdw script picks the operating system paths for disks in the disk group.
+By default, the script uses the -d option to pick up the DMP paths for disks in the disk group.

+Table 2-3 vxfentsthdw options (continued)

+vxfentsthdw option Description When to use -c Utility tests the coordinator disk group prompting for systems and devices, and reporting success or failure.
 For testing disks in coordinator disk group.
-See "Testing the coordinator disk group using vxfentsthdw-co option" on page 72. -m Utility runs manually, in interactive mode, prompting for systems and devices, and reporting success or failure.
-May be used with -r and -t optionsm is the default option.
+See "Testing the coordinator disk group using the -c option of vxfentsthdw" on page 72. -m Utility runs manually, in interactive mode, prompting for systems and devices, and reporting success or failure.
+Can be used with -r and -t optionsm is the default option.
 For testing a few disks or for sampling disks in larger arrays.
-See "Testing the shared disks using the vxfentsthdw -m option" on page 74.

-Table 2-3vxfentsthdw options

-vxfentsthdw option Description When to use -f filename Utility tests system/device combinations listed in a text file.
-May be used with -r and -t options.
+See "Testing the shared disks using the vxfentsthdw -m option" on page 74. -f filename Utility tests system and device combinations listed in a text file.
+Can be used with -r and -t options.
 For testing several disks.
 See "Testing the shared disks listed in a file using the vxfentsthdw -f option" on page 76. -g disk_group Utility tests all disk devices in a specified disk group.
-May be used with -r and -t options.
+Can be used with -r and -t options.
 For testing many disks and arrays of disks.
 Disk groups may be temporarily created for testing purposes and destroyed (ungrouped) after testing.
-See "Testing all the disks in a disk group using the vxfentsthdw -g option" on page 77.
+See "Testing all the disks in a disk group using the vxfentsthdw-g option" on page 76. -0 Utility overrrides disk size-related errors.
+For testing SCSI-3 Reservation compliance of disks, but, overrides disk size-related errors.